Kashifraz/SE-HyperlocalDeliverySystem-Architecture/README.md

 ### <a id="5.1-customer-requirements"></a> 5.1 Customer Requirements

 **CUS-1 Add Items to Cart**
-- The customer shall be able to add items to cart
+- The customer shall be able to add items to the cart
-- The customer shall be able to remove items from cart
+- The customer shall be able to remove items from the cart
 - The customer shall be able to view cart contents
-- The customer shall be able to see real-time price total
+- The customer shall be able to see the real-time price total

 **CUS-2 Place Order**
 - The customer shall be able to initiate checkout
-- The customer shall be able to select delivery address
+- The customer shall be able to select a delivery address
-- The customer shall be able to choose payment method
+- The customer shall be able to choose a payment method
-- The customer shall be able to confirm order
+- The customer shall be able to confirm the order

 **CUS-3 Track Order**
-- The customer shall be able to view order status
+- The customer shall be able to view the order status
-- The customer shall be able to see delivery agent location
+- The customer shall be able to see the delivery agent's location
-- The customer shall be able to contact delivery agent
+- The customer shall be able to contact the delivery agent
 - The customer shall be able to mark delivery as received

 **CUS-4 Give Feedback**